I want you to picture this. It will take a quarter minute, maybe less:

 Don Draper would know how to sell it in well under 30 seconds.

 Fade in.
 Winter.
 A quiet dirt road at night.
 A starry sky, house lights on the horizon.
 A solo commuting bicyclist passes a paceline of lycra-clad racers headed the opposite direction.
 A member of the paceline looks over his shoulder.
 Cut to bright, pulsing tailight on the commuter's bike.
 Cut back to the racer, who gives a square-jawed nod of appreciation.

 Cut to a house party at night.
 Music and happy chatter.
 The commuter, adorkable in Sidis, plaid shirt and three-day growth, smiles cooly, tips back a beer with the Swedish Bikini Team.
 Members of the paceline mingle confidently nearby.
-A warm red glow spreads over the nightscene as the commuter's taillight pulses from a bartop.
+A warm red glow spreads over the nightscene and reflects off the windows as a taillight pulses from a bartop.
 Fade out.